danielfrausto/Floppy2Img/README.md

 # Floppy2Img
 IMGFLPYD (GUI)
-echo This is a simple (GUI) for IMGFLPYD. curently in v0.0.1.
+This is a simple (GUI) for IMGFLPYD.
+Curently in v0.0.1.
 Some buttons are not enabled.